-Proposed TA activities for Result Area 1 - Establish an enabling environment for quality early childhood education service delivery
+Result Area 1 - Establish an enabling environment for quality early childhood education service delivery

-1. Strengthening the training system for preschool educators

-To establish inclusive education as a priority within preschools, the certification and training programs envisioned will have to prioritize the training of preschool teachers in the detection of learning differences/disabilities and pedagogical skills to provide quality teaching to all children and reasonable accommodation to learners with disabilities.

-- 2. Development of a system for the quality assurance quality labelling of preschool units
+- 1. Strengthening the training system for preschool educators: To establish inclusive education as a priority within preschools, the certification and training programs envisioned will prioritize the training of preschool teachers in the detection of learning differences/disabilities and pedagogical skills to provide quality teaching to all children and reasonable accommodation to learners with disabilities. - 2.
+Development of a system for the quality assurance quality labelling of preschool units

-To ensure inclusion of children with learning differences/disabilities, it is recommended to offer basic training on screening and identification of delays in young children and referrals for teachers.
+To ensure inclusion of children with learning differences/disabilities, basic training on screening and identification of delays in young children and referrals for teachers will be offered.
 This will create a referral loop within the education system, which normally does not get established, as teachers often do not know where to send the parents for detailed assessment. - 3.
-Study on the continuity between the preschool and primary school curriculum To include children with disabilities in this study, it would be useful to look at the functional profile of all children (using WG Child functioning module) and examine patterns of transitions to primary school, examining access, participation, and learning for boys and girls including children with developmental delays/disabilities. - 4.
+Study on the continuity between the preschool and primary school curriculum To include children with disabilities in this study, a functional profile of all children (using WG Child functioning module) will be considered as well as patterns of transitions to primary school, examining access, participation, and learning for boys and girls including children with developmental delays/disabilities. - 4.
 Strengthening MENPS's capacity to manage the preschool TPP network

-To integrate inclusion, the "model of performance" can feature inclusivity as a criteria of excellence.
-The model could possibly include a best practice in the selection/recruitment of quality teachers who can cover all students' needs.
+To integrate inclusion, the "model of performance" will feature inclusivity as a criteria of excellence.
+The model includes a best practice in the selection/recruitment of quality teachers who can cover all students' needs.
 It consists in having a point system and the criteria can add points for teachers with skills to teach learners with disabilities.
 This would ensure that the cadre of teachers getting recruited are inclusive educators and skill development can be enhanced through Continuous Professional Development (CPD).
-There is also an additional potential benefit of encouraging special needs educators, who are generally not a part of the national teacher force, to include their skills to ensure support to general educators and an inclusive education system. - 5.
-Additional TAs are also under discussion with the Government.
+There is also an additional potential benefit of encouraging special needs educators, who are generally not a part of the national teacher force, to include their skills to ensure support to general educators and an inclusive education system.

+5. Additional TAs are also under discussion with the Government.